FelipeHGut/Write-ups/THM/corridor.md

 # creates a string with all with all ascii letter and digits
 all_characters = string.ascii_letters+string.digits

-# for each character
+# We can create a wordlist using all the chararcters to use as a wordlist.
+This can be used in gobuster.
+We convert all characters into a MD5 hash.
+The output is then save to wordlist.txt
 wordlist_file = open("wordlist.txt","w")

-# We can create a workd list using all the chararcters to use as a wordlist.
 for character in all_characters:

     print(hashlib.md5(character.encode()).hexdigest())

     wordlist_file.write(hashlib.md5(character.encode()).hexdigest()+"\n")

 wordlist_file.close()

 ```